mlindegarde/misc--2025-draft/README.md

   * E - Lowest possible draft position
   * F - Average draft position
   * G - Standard deviation
 * All data in a given row relates to the player identified in column `B`.

+`2025-fantasy-pros-rookie-rankings--2025-06-20.csv`
+* This is an updated version of the above file.
+It contains the same data, but with updated rakings.
+* Column Details
+  * A - Overall dynasty fantasy football rank for 2025 drafts
+  * B - Player name
+  * C - Position the player plays
+  * D - Highest possible draft position
+  * E - Lowest possible draft position
+  * F - Average draft position
+  * G - Standard deviation
+  * H - ECR vs ADP
+* All data in a given row relates to the player identified in column `B`.

 `2025-mel-kiper -1st-round.csv`